 business attorney the woodlands

-A handshake to seal the deal may not be all that you need.
 Some people are proud of their handshake as a badge of honor.
 And they should be!
 After all, it is good to be honest and trustworthy.
 But there may be times when a handshake isn't enough, and the reason why may have nothing to do with "trustworthiness" and everything to do with the potential for misunderstanding.
-In every deal … [Read more...] about Do you Need a Formal Contract?
+In every deal or arrangement, there is a potential for misunderstanding.
+A … [Read more...] about Do you Need a Formal Contract?

 The law requires that a Form I-9 must be filled out by every employee upon hire (or re-hire) and kept by the employer.
 The I-9 is the form that officially verifies that the employer has reviewed documents that prove that the hired person is eligible to work in the United States.
 From time-to-time, a new I-9 form is issued by the government.
 For that reason, it is not recommended for employers … [Read more...] about For Employers & Managers: Understanding the I-9